Reading Eggs Back-to-School Planning Guide

 Reading Eggs is an NWEA-approved instructional content provider and, as such, you can use your students’ NWEA MAP Growth assessment RIT scores to determine placement in Reading Eggs and Reading Eggspress lessons without further testing.
 Make your assessment data more powerful by providing individualized instruction in Reading Eggs!

 Stay on Top of What’s New

 We’re constantly improving our programs based on your feedback.
 Check out the Reading Eggs What’s New Page, where you’ll find details about the latest releases.

-Looking for additional assistance to get you up and running with Reading Eggs and Reading Eggspress this school year?
+Looking for additional assistance to get you up and running with Reading Eggs, Reading Eggspress, and Fast Phonics this school year?
 Our Support team is here to help!
 You can reach them by email at email@example.com or phone at 877.394.6695.

-This post was originally published June 2019 and has been updated.
+This post was originally published June 2019 by McKenna Wierman and has been updated as of July 2021.